robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 `slug: "{{year}}-{{month}}-{{day}}-{{slug}}"`

 The first 3 template tags are for the date and the last tag `{{slug}}` is a url-safe version of the title field for the file.
 If the title of the post was "My new post" and it was posted on 21st February 2021, the slug option would output `2021-02-25-my-new-post.md` as the name of the new document.

+The `preview_path` option is a string denoting where the collection documents are found on the deployed site to allow a preview of the document.
+If it is not set, the "View Preview" button in the editor UI will take you to the root of the site.
+In this example `posts/{{slug}}` is the folder location of the collection, followed by the `{{slug}}` tag.
+In this case, the `{{slug}}` is the entire slug for the current entry defined in the `slug` option above, and not just the url-safe identifier.

 ## Fields